 I am impressed by the atmospherics of the first half of the film, particularly the way the filmmakers have modernized the story for a new generation by incorporating smartphones and social media.
 However, these elements ultimately does not help developing new perspectives or interpretations of the story.
 In a world where everyone has access to the internet, it is strange that the children in this town are still playing in the cornfield as if it were 1977.
 Is this town in the Twilight Zone?

-Children of the Corn masquerades as a typical supernatural horror film, but it is ultimately a slasher film that revels in gratuitous violence and gore.
-The CGI used to depict the evil corn spirit is incredibly fake, to the point where it is more jarring and disturbing than the film’s attempts at scares.
-It is baffling that this level of CGI was allowed to make the final cut.
+CHILDREN of the CORN initially come off as a standard supernatural horror film, but it quickly reveals itself to be a slasher flick that indulges in excessive violence and gore.
+The CGI used to portray the malevolent corn spirit feels so unrealistic that it often distracts from the film’s attempts to create genuine scares.
+It is baffling that such low-quality effects made it into the final cut.

 CHILDREN of the CORN was theatrically released in the United States on 3 March 203 by RLJE films.
 The film was released on Shudder on 21 March.